Penalty (ice hockey): Enforcement of penalties

 The referees make most penalty calls.
 Linesmen may stop play and enforce only certain infractions (as defined by the rules governing the league in which they officiate), such as "too many players on the ice".
 The official will initially put an arm in the air to signal a penalty; the official will stop play only once the offending team has control of the puck, or play is stopped by normal means.
 A delayed penalty is one in which the penalty is called but play is not yet stopped because the non-offending team retains the puck.
 Because the play will stop immediately upon the offending team gaining control of the puck, the goaltender of the non-offending team will often go to the players' bench upon seeing the arm signal to allow an extra attacker on the ice until the play is stopped.
 Because the offending team will not be able to take a shot on goal before the play is stopped, this is generally seen as a risk-free play.
-However, there have been instances in which the non-offending team accidentally puts the puck into their own net, usually on a failed backwards pass.
+However, there have been instances in which the non-offending team accidentally puts the puck into their own net, usually on a failed backward pass.
 Once the offending team touches the puck and the play is stopped, the referee will signal the specific infraction.
 If the penalized player was injured on the play and cannot return, another player on the team would serve the penalty if it involves a team being short-handed.

 In the NHL, if the non-offending team scores a goal in a delayed penalty situation, then it is treated as if a goal was scored during that penalty.
 Thus, if the delayed penalty is a minor, the penalty is waved off.
 If the delayed penalty is a double-minor, only the first two-minute block is waved off, and the offending player must still serve the second time block.
 These rules used to be in college hockey as well, until the 2010–2011 season, when it was changed so that the penalty would still be imposed even if a goal was scored.
 Major penalties, misconduct penalties and match penalties, which are not affected by goals, are enforced in the usual manner, in both college hockey and the NHL, whether or not a goal is scored.